maximilianc88/Project-Planner-Application/README.md

 ## User Story
 AS A developer
-I WANT an application that keeps track of the project progress and issues SO my team can have a good visibility of work status and develop more effectively
+I WANT an application that keeps track of the project progress SO my team can have a good visibility of work status and develop more effectively

 ## UML